How to Open Big CSV Files – an Ultimate Guide

 Utilizing multiple CPU cores can accelerate the processing of large CSV files.

-Example implementation: Using Python's multiprocessing library.
+Example: Using Python's multiprocessing library.

 import pandas as pd